 - Study Room Reservations: Group study rooms and meeting rooms may be reserved for student use.
 Rooms are equipped with whiteboards, and most rooms have a large screen monitor for shared projects.
 Individual study rooms are available on a first-come-first-served basis.

-- Information and Reference Services: The Library is staffed with professional librarians and library assistants who provide information assistance in person, via telephone, and via email.
+- Information and Reference Services: The Library is staffed with professional librarians and library assistants who provide information assistance in person and via telephone, chat, and email.

 - Literature Search Services: Librarians provide a mediated database search service for health sciences related topics, customizing search strategies and printing or emailing citations.
 Requests can be made using an online form.
-Librarians also collaborate with students and faculty on systematic reviews.
-These services are available to faculty, staff and students, to health care professionals and students in South Texas, and to the general public.
+Librarians also collaborate with students and faculty on systematic reviews and meta-analyses.
+These services are available to UT Health faculty, staff and students, to health care professionals and students in South Texas, and to the general public.
 Non-Health Science Center requesters are charged a fee.

 - Instructional Services: Librarians provide orientations for new students, faculty and staff and classes on databases, searching the Internet, finding evidence-based resources, and citation management.

-- Library Guides: Library staff have developed a series of web-based guides with links to subject-specific resources that provide point of need information.
+- Library Guides: Librarians have developed a series of web-based guides with links to subject-specific resources that provide point of need information.

-- Photocopy/printing services: Library users may photocopy or print at the Briscoe and Laredo libraries at a cost of 10 cents per page.
+- Photocopy/printing services: Library users may photocopy or print at the Briscoe and Laredo libraries at a cost of 10 cents per page for black and white, 50 cents per page for color prints.

-- Simulation and Immersion Technology: The library has designated a space called The Hub that uses technology to enhance teaching and learning.
+- Learning Technology: The library has designated a space called The Hub that uses technology to enhance teaching and learning.
 Equipment includes digital and virtual reality anatomy programs, software for students to create and edit presentations and videos, and a 3D printer and scanner.

 - Outreach and Community Engagement: In keeping with the university’s mission to engage our community to improve health, we offer access to library services such as reference, clinical information, database searches, and document delivery to licensed area health professionals.
 Librarians collaborate with area libraries and health care organizations to develop programs with an emphasis on access to consumer health information and health information literacy.